-- THE FLIGHT OF THE EX-FAR AND ITS GENERAL LOCATIONS - (1) (U) On 17 July 1994, the bulk (approximately 20,000) of FAR forces in northwestern Rwanda flad to Goma, Zaire, as intact combat units, bringing with them their heavy weapons (totals and types of equipment unknown).
-The primary reason given by the FAR for this retreat was a severe shortest of amountain and heavy because which would have onable the FAR shortage of ammunition and heavy weapons which would have enable the FAR to sustain its fight against the RPA. - (2) (UN/RES) As the FAR crossed into Goma, about 50 percent of the troops were disarmed.
-Although some units retained small arms and caches of ammunition, they possess practically no ammunition for craw-served weapons.

-Most of the FAR encampments in the Goma area are along the mast-wast road from Goma to Sake and at several camps north of Goma.
-Outside the Goma area alements of the ex-FAR remain hidden in the Birunga National Park between Ruhengeri and Gisenyi in UN Sector 5A.
+- A. (U) THE FLIGHT OF THE EX-FAR AND ITS GENERAL LOCATIONS - (1) (U) On 17 July 1994, the bulk (approximately 20,000) of FAR forces in northwestern Rwanda fled to Goma, Zaire, as intact combat units, bringing with them their heavy weapons (totals and types of equipment unknown).
+The primary reason given by the FAR for this retreat was a severe shortage of ammunition and heavy weapons which would have enable the FAR to sustain its fight against the RPA. - (2) (UN/RES) As the FAR crossed into Goma, about 50 percent of the troops were disarmed.
+Although some units retained small arms and caches of ammunition, they possess practically no ammunition for crow-served weapons.
+Most of the FAR encampments in the Goma area are along the mast-west road from Goma to Sake and at several camps north of Goma.
+Outside the Goma area, elements of the ex-FAR remain hidden in the Birunga National Park between Ruhengeri and Gisanyi in UN Sector 5A.
 These ex-FAR elements began conducting small-scale insurgency operations against the RPA in the last week of August.